TimHanewich/centauri/R&D/readme.md

 - `ef7a0a76ea731c0cf48fcec6653566df2ed101c4` - last commit before moving to a single MCU architecture on the quadcopter and removing many of the sensors (focusing just on rate mode moving forward, abandoning plans for angle mode for now)
 - `fffb3ff3d44cfcaa7561e7b6fd52661ec379cb79` - first successful flight on October 26, 2025
 - `659b1df36c1548b4aa942828f4455192aad7f1b1` - final commit before removing calculation of pitch and roll angles (focus on just rates only)
+- `f5d5ee41b780a90d643e48387e8cea1f385519a7` - final commit before introducing new HC-12 rx method *and* changing calculation of mean_pwm to avoid big ints